Clonmel: Industry

-Clonmel is home to several multi-national companies, including in the medical area.
-The two biggest medical companies in the town are Abbott and Boston Scientific, both of which manufacture implantable devices.
+Clonmel is home to several multinational companies, including in the medical area.
+Abbott and Boston Scientific, both of which manufacture implantable medical devices, have facilities in the area.

 Several beverages, both alcoholic and non-alcoholic, are produced in the town.
-Bulmers cider, also known as Magners outside Ireland, was founded in the town and is still brewed in a complex 2 km east of the town with orchards surrounding it.
-The original brewery in the town is set to become a new visitor attraction.
-Glenpatrick Spring Water bottles still, carbonated and flavoured water from the limestone rocks beneath Slievenamon for a number of supermarket chains.
+Bulmers cider, known as Magners outside Ireland, was founded in the town and is still brewed in a complex 2 km east of Clonmel with orchards surrounding it.
+While the original Bulmers' facility within the town was proposed for redevelopment as a visitor attraction, as of 2021 these plans had not progressed.
+The Glenpatrick Spring Water company bottles carbonated, still and flavoured water from the limestone rocks beneath Slievenamon for a number of supermarket chains.

 Clonmel is home to international engineering and construction groups such as Kentz and Sepam which were both founded in the town.
-Sepam has been involved in several large infrastructure projects around the world such as the Queen Elizabeth Olympic Park in London, Disneyland Shanghai and some of the terminals at Heathrow Airport.

 Media

 Radio

 Tipp FM is a local radio station for the county of Tipperary.
 It has its main office in Clonmel.
 In 2019, Tippfm had over 69,000 listeners tuning in every week, representing a market share to 35%.
 It broadcasts on FM, on 95.3, 97.1, 103.3 and 103.9.
 The Clonmel transmitter broadcasts on 97.1 MHz.